Poetry Out Loud

 Poetry Out Loud is a national, high school poetry recitation competition developed by the National Endowment for the Arts and the Poetry Foundation.
 This free program teaches students about poetry through memorization & recitation.

+We’re looking for students in Baton Rouge, specifically our 10-parish regions containing Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupée, St. Helena, Tangipahoa, West Feliciana, and West Baton Rouge that are interested in poetry recitation.
 Participation helps students master public speaking skills, build self- confidence, and learn about their literary heritage.
 The program increases student engagement in literature classes, provides non-academic scholarship opportunities for students, and builds statewide cultural connections for schools.